This is West Texas

 Although we are a thriving city of more than 280,000, Lubbock prides itself on small-town hospitality and West Texas charm.
 Home to Texas Tech University, Buddy Holly, an eclectic nightlife and world famous sunsets, Lubbock will entertain and delight both young and old.

-A trip to Lubbock would not be complete without a stop at the Buddy Holly Center.
+A trip to Lubbock would not be complete without a stop at the Buddy Holly Center and Allison House.
 The center features a permanent exhibit dedicated to the life and music of Buddy Holly, a pioneer of rock ‘n’ roll.
 Unique memorabilia ranging from his famous glasses to his guitar are on display.
-Across the street, visitors can take a walk on the West Texas Walk of Fame honoring great West Texan musicians, artists, actors and entertainment legends.
+New to the center is the boyhood home of Jerry Ivan “J.I” Allison, the drummer for The Crickets.
+Visitors can tour the place where he and Buddy Holly wrote many of their famous hits including, “That’ll be the Day.”

 If you are looking to add a little culture to your life, hop on a trolley and enjoy a night full of art on the First Friday Art Trail held every month.
 For contemporary art on the South Plains, visit the Louise H. Underwood Center for the Arts featuring a campus that includes working studios, galleries and a theater.
 Lubbock is also home to Ballet Lubbock and the Lubbock Symphony Orchestra.
 At the end of the day, enjoy a glass of wine from one of our five award-winning wineries.